Watering Your Sod:

 - Immediately after all the sod is installed, water the lawn until it is good and soaked, usually 45 to 60 minutes.
 This is the most important watering because the ground is dry, the soil amendment is dry and the sod itself is dry.
 This initial watering is vital to ensure the sod and soil beneath are good and soaked.

 - During the first 2 weeks, while the sod’s root system is being established, heavy watering is necessary.
 The new sod needs to stay moist 24 hours a day.
-We recommend watering a MINIMUM of 2 times per day for at least 20 to 40 minutes.
+We recommend watering a MINIMUM of 3 times per day for at least 15 to 30 minutes per zone (15 for pop up heads and 30 for rotary or oscillating heads).
 Variations in soil conditions, temperature and sprinkler type will affect the number of cycles and length of time that your sprinklers should run.
-The key is maintaining consistent moisture throughout the lawn.Also during this time any use of the lawn should be avoided to give the roots an opportunity to become established and to insure the lawn will remain smooth.
-On hot days (90 degrees and over) or windy days you may need to water 3 to 4 times a day so that the sod is not allowed to dry out between watering.
+The key is maintaining consistent moisture throughout the lawn and not allowing the lawn to dry between watering cycles.
+On hot days (90 degrees and over) or windy days you may need to water up to 4 times a day so that the sod is not allowed to dry out between watering.
 During the 3rd and 4th week you should be transitioning from heavy watering to a normal routine.
 Begin by eliminating one run cycle of the system every 4-5 days until you have reached one per day and then begin gradually eliminating days from the schedule until you have reached your preferred watering schedule.
-We recommend an every other day schedule, watering early in the morning.
+We recommend every other day schedule, watering early in the morning.

 - It is important to note that areas of your lawn that are well shaded will use significantly less water so be careful to not overwater these areas.
 Overwatering will keep the sod from growing roots which will lead to dead spots.